pengnam/BrainDump/README.md

 # Repository for all my distributed system notes

-This repository stores all notes of books or modules I explored under the distributed systems umbrella.
+This repository stores the notes of books or ideas that I explored under the distributed systems umbrella.

 ## General Topics
 - Parallel and concurrent programming